Types of Headaches

 Cluster Headaches

 Cluster headaches are also common and usually affect males (90%).
-They are very painful and have knife-life pain behind or near the eye.
+They are very painful and have a knife-like pain behind or near the eye.
 The episodes can last anywhere from 30 minutes to 2 hours and can repeat several times a day over weeks.
 They are more common in the spring and fall during the change of seasons.
 Alcohol, smoking, cold or hot air blowing across the face, certain foods, and substances that dilate blood vessels can trigger them.
+My cousin gets these types of headaches.

 Sinus headaches, hormonal headaches, and headaches you can experience due to hypertension are other common types of headaches.